infojam-james/Test-Cases/Investigations/Finalising-an-Investigation/investigations-11.md

 ##Preconditions
 + The tester must already be registered with an email address and password.
 + The tester must have health & safety system administrator permissions.
-+ The incident the incident happened to must have a Case Lead.
++ The incident in question must have a Case Lead.
 + The Case Status for the incident in question must be 'Investigation (Review)'.

 ##Assumptions